huynhthaihoa/huynhthaihoa/README.md

 - **Research Engineer - Smart Deep (Republic of Korea) | 05/2021 - 05/2022**
   - Participated in Deep Neural Network training pipeline: data labeling, cleaning, and training.
   - Developed tools for preprocessing datasets and evaluating inference model consistency.
   - Developed new features and improved client programs’ performance and dynamic-link libraries (DLL).
   - Developed a video processing system for interesting object detection.
   - Researched and proposed solutions for company projects.
 - **Research Intern - Ubay Solution (Republic of Korea) | 12/2020 - 04/2021**
-  - Researched to find solutions for Optical Character Recognition (OCR) problem on detecting and recognizing license plate numbers and container codes.
+  - Researched to find solutions for Optical Character Recognition (OCR) problems in detecting and recognizing license plate numbers and container codes.
   - Evaluated the performance and consistency of several deep learning frameworks on our custom dataset.
   - Deployed inference model on NVIDIA Jetson Nano board
 - **Research Assistant  - ANDA Lab (Republic of Korea) | 08/2018 - 08/2020**
   - Researched to find and solve problems in the vehicle localization process based on detecting vehicle taillights using camera images.